A commonly-asked question about sleep regressions is this: are they a real thing, or are they a made-up thing?

 The studies that led to the commonly-accepted terminology of “sleep regressions” started with an astute observation in primates.

 There’s a study on primates in 1974 that deals with what the lead study termed “regressive periods” – but those had more to do with nursing rates and nipple contact than sleep.
-(Source: Chicago Zoological Society)
+(See Citation 1)

 In 1992, Dr. Plooij and Dr. van de Rijt took the above research and took it a step further – they looked at 15 mother-infant pairs to look for periods of disorganization and regression in humans.
 They published a peer-reviewed article that proposed 10 periods of difficulty.
-(Feel free to read that abstract over at the Journal of Reproductive and Infant Psychology)
+(Feel free to read that abstract over at the Journal of Reproductive and Infant Psychology or see citation 2)

 That same year, the doctors published a book that turned these 10 periods into leaps – and used them as guidelines to give parents an idea as to when to expect difficult behaviors as well as what to do about them.